 Elasticsearch nodes store data that may be confidential.
 Attacks on the data may come from the network.
 These attacks could include sniffing of the data, manipulation of the data, and attempts to gain access to the server and thus the files storing the data.
-Securing your nodes is required in order to use a production license that enables X-Pack security and helps reduce the risk from network-based attacks.
+Securing your nodes is required in order to use a production license that enables security features and helps reduce the risk from network-based attacks.

 This section shows how to:

 - Encrypt traffic to, from and within an Elasticsearch cluster using SSL/TLS,

 - Require nodes to authenticate as they join the cluster using SSL certificates, and

 - Make it more difficult for remote attackers to issue any commands to Elasticsearch.

 The authentication of new nodes helps prevent a rogue node from joining the cluster and receiving data through replication.